Create Smarter, More Personalized Forms with Answer Piping.

 To mitigate the impact of the street light effect, the first step is to not only search for the truth in clear or visible areas of study but also search for hidden and new grounds for the truth.
 This requires patience, as there might be some stumbling blocks as you stumble in the proverbial dark; just like Albert Einstein, you will find your own eureka moment and illumination not powered by streetlights.

 The second step would be to put discoveries powered by the streetlight effect into proper context.
-They overestimated the potential spread of the Ebola virus in 2014 and disregarded local initiatives in managing the outbreak.
-This overestimation occurred because metrics were applied to more developed nations.
-Therefore putting information in the appropriate context is vital to combat the bias created by the streetlight effect.
+Big data overestimated the potential spread of the Ebola virus in West Africa in 2014 and disregarded local initiatives in managing the outbreak.
+This overestimation occurred because the metrics taat were applied were suited to more developed nations.
+This indicates that putting information in the appropriate context is vital to combat the bias created by the streetlight effect.

 For researchers who want to stop or manage the streetlight effect, the key would be to research a wider representation of the population or subject being studied rather than use a minority to generate majority results.